b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

-Hmm, OK, p-value is lower than the cutoff level of 0.05.
+Hmm, OK, the p-value is lower than the cutoff level of 0.05.
 What now.
 Well, by
 doing one-way ANOVA you ask your computer a very specific question: "Does at
 least one of the group means differs from the other(s)?".
 The computer does
 exactly what you tell it, nothing more, nothing less.
 Here, it answers your
 question precisely with: "Yes" (since $p \le 0.05$).
 I assume that right now you
 are not satisfied with the answer.
 After all, what good is it if you still don't
 know which group(s) differ one from another: `spA` vs. `spB` and/or `spA` vs
 `spC` and/or `spB` vs `spC`.
-If you want your computer to tell you that you must
+If you want your computer to tell you that then you
-ask him directly to do so.
-That is what post-hoc tests are for (`post hoc` means
+must ask it directly to do so.
+That is what post-hoc tests are for (`post hoc`
-`after the event`, here the event is one-way ANOVA).
+means `after the event`, here the event is one-way ANOVA).

 The split to one-way ANOVA and post-hoc tests made perfect sense in the
 1920s-30s and the decades after the method was introduced.
 Back then you
-performed calculations with pen and paper (perhaps a calculator as well).
+performed calculations with a pen and paper (perhaps a calculator as well).
 Once
 one-way ANOVA produced p-value greater than 0.05 you stopped.
 Otherwise, and
-only then, you performed a post-hoc test (again pen and paper).
-Anyway, as
+only then, you performed a post-hoc test (again with a pen and paper).
+Anyway,
-mentioned in @sec:statistics_intro_exercise4_solution the popular choices for
+as mentioned in @sec:statistics_intro_exercise4_solution the popular choices for
 post-hoc tests include Fisher's LSD test and Tukey's HSD test.
 Here we are going
 to use a more universal approach and apply a so called `pairwise t-test` (which
 is just a t-test, that you already know, done between every pairs of